ccorcos/elmish/README.md

 ## To Do

-- hot-key service for hiding and showing debug

 - theres a problem with star-list
   - queries arent composable.
   - we want to specify the query in the parent and the list should just have a fragment of a query.